 Selected working papers by team members

-“Incentives for Information Provision: Energy Efficiency in the Spanish Rental Market” Bian, X. and N. Fabra CEPR Working Paper 13270 (October 2018)
+“Incentives for Information Provision: Energy Efficiency in the Spanish Rental Market” Bian, X., and N. Fabra.
+EEL Working paper 104.

 Work in Progress